HoseinHashemi/GRAFit/README.md

 library(ProFit)
 ```

-See [ProFit](https://github.com/ICRAR/ProFit) if you faced any issues with installing ProFit or it's dependencies.
+See [ProFit](https://github.com/ICRAR/ProFit) if you faced any issues with installation and/or dependencies.

 ### Install ProFound

-**GRAFit** uses **ProFound** for photometry and source extraction and generating segmentation map.
+Before we model a galaxy we need an approximate estimation of some photometrical parameters such as magnitude, central positions, position angle, etc. **GRAFit** will parse these values to **ProFit** as initial inputs of our model. **GRAFit** uses **ProFound** for photometry, source extraction and generating segmentation and mask maps.

 Get **ProFound** with: